hrynS/dynamic-questionnaire/README.md

 npm install
 ```

+Second, create `.env.local` (you can copy the example)

-To start the development server:
+Then, to start the development server:

 ```bash
 npm run dev